-Once again, a volume of Brewing Trade Review issues from 1962 provides rich context for beer historians.
+A volume of the U.K.-based Brewing Trade Review in 1962 provides rich content for beer historians.

-Eg. Guinness built a new ship, The Lady Patricia, to transport refrigerated, steel-and-aluminum tanks of beer to Britain and beyond (p.
+In the volume, we learn Guinness in Ireland built a new ship, The Lady Patricia, to export beer in refrigerated steel-and-aluminum tanks (p.
 1064).
-The article notes how wood cask shipment is almost of the past.
+The article notes that shipment in wood casks is almost of the past.

-Britain’s oldest claimed brewery, Tomson & Wotton of Ramsgate is profiled, p.
-840. Later bought out and closed by Whitbread (sound familiar?).
+Britain’s then-oldest brewery, Tomson & Wotton of Ramsgate is profiled at p.
+840. It was later bought out and closed by Whitbread.
+Sound familiar … ?

-Review writer John Levett profiled Carling beer in the United States but in fact, mostly described the new, $12,000,000 Carling brewery in Toronto.
-(See from p.
-922).
-The plant still exists, as Molson-Coors Beverage Co.’s main Canadian brewery.
+Brewing Trade Review writer John Levett profiled Carling beer in the United States but in fact, mostly described a just-built, $12,000,000 Carling brewery in Toronto.
+See from p.
+922. The plant continues, as Molson-Coors Beverage Co.’s main Canadian brewery.

-The tower-like, oblong-shape central building of dark brick with contrasting light frame atop, shown in the article, is still a leitmotif at the plant, on Carlingview Rd. in Etobicoke, Toronto, despite much expansion since.
+The tall, oblong-shape central building of dark brick remains a leitmotif of the plant, on Carlingview Rd. in Etobicoke, Toronto, despite alterations since.

 (Image below is courtesy Canadian Brewing News).

-The 1962 article is replete with facts and figures, showing how bustling Toronto – such a different city, then – was selected to showcase the Carling Division of E.P.
+The 1962 article offers many facts and figures, showing how a bustling Toronto – quite a different city it was, then – was selected as showcase for the Carling Division of E.P.
 Taylor’s Canadian Breweries Ltd.

-(Canadian Breweries Ltd. was sold to Rothman’s Tobacco in 1969.
-Its name was changed in the early 1970s to Carling O’Keefe.
-It merged with The Molson Companies in 1989, and Molson later joined Coors of Colorado).
+(Canadian Breweries Ltd. merged with The Molson Companies in 1989.
+Molson later joined Coors of Colorado).

 Of the many technical points covered, my favourite is the malt mill discussion.
-So intricate and hushed was the mechanism that a coin placed on edge atop the machine would not topple as it purred away.
+So intricate and hushed was the mechanism that a coin placed on its edge atop the machine would not fall as it purred away.

-It is interesting to compare today’s output.
-A recent Toronto Star report, addressing the current lockout at the plant, pegs annual production at 880,000,000 bottles.
+It is interesting to compare output then to today’s.
+A recent Toronto Star report, addressing a current lockout at the plant, pegs annual production at 880,000,000 bottles.

 That is more than double the output of 1962.
 The Ontario population in 1962 was about 6,000,000.
-Now it is c.
-14,000,000.
-The Carling plant would have served mostly Ontario then, with perhaps some shipments to Quebec, but Carling also had plants in Ottawa – Brading’s, a second one in Toronto, O’Keefe, and according to Levett still operating plants in Waterloo and Windsor.*
+Now, it is about 14,000,000.
+The Carling plant would have served mostly Ontario then, with perhaps some shipments to Quebec.

-Carling was in midst of a major U.S. expansion, but that was served by American-based production, as the article explains and is confirmed elsewhere.
-Indeed Carling, via Carling National Brewery, was on a tear for some years still in the U.S.
+Carling was in midst of a major U.S. expansion, but that was served by American production, as the article explains and is confirmed elsewhere.
+Indeed Carling, via Carling National Brewery, would be on a tear for some years in the U.S.

 Today, as the Star noted, 20% of the output is a special line exported to the United States.
-It is evident, even excluding the O’Keefe and Brading production, that the contribution of the Carlingview plant to Ontario per capita consumption has fallen considerably since 1962.
+It is evident, therefore, even excluding the O’Keefe and Brading production, that the contribution of the Carlingview plant to Ontario’s per capita consumption has fallen considerably since 1962.

-Of course the brewing landscape is vastly different today.
-Imports play a role unheard of in 1962, not to mention the still-important craft brewing sector.
+Of course, the brewing landscape is vastly different today.
+Imports play a role undreamed of in 1962, not to mention the craft brewing sector.
 And wine consumption has grown a lot since then.

-There were 350 people employed at Carlingview in 1962.
-Today, per the Star, the complement is 300, with more than twice the output of then.
-That tells a tale, too.
+350 people were employed at Carlingview in 1962.
+Today, says the Star, the complement is 300, with more than twice the output of 1962.
+That tells a tale right there.

-The daily bottlings equaled, stated the article, 2,100 “kegs”.
-If my numbers are right, perhaps for the UK audience, a keg here was 36 gal.
-Imp.
-Using the hop consumption mentioned in the article, I get 1/3rd lb. hops/bbl., which sounds about right for the time.
+Daily bottlings equaled, said the 1962 article, 2,100 kegs.
+Using the hop consumption mentioned in the article, I get about 1/3rd lb. hops/bbl., which sounds about right for the time.

 What did they produce?
 Lots of Carling!
-Perhaps too some ale brands.
+Perhaps, too, some ale brands.
 What does Carling taste like today, as produced at the same plant?
-Next post.
+See next post.

 Note re image: source of image above is identified and linked in text.
 All intellectual property therein belongs solely to lawful owner.
 Used for educational and historical purposes.
 All feedback welcomed.